 Walking the Matsumoto-toge Pass course along with a visit to the Hana-no-Iwaya is also highly recommended.

-First time travelers on the Kumano Kodo are encouraged to consult the brochure "Kumano Kodo Iseji Route: A Beginner's Guide".
+First time travelers on the Kumano Kodo are encouraged to consult the brochure "Kumano Kodo Iseji: A Beginner's Guide".

 How can I arrange a guide to the Kumano Kodo?

 You can hire a "Kataribe" guide to walk with you and be your guide to the Kumano Kodo and the history, culture, and nature of the Higashi Kishu region (fee required).
 To hire a "Kataribe" guide, contact the "Kumano Kodo Street guide club".

 English speaking guides are available, but you must apply no later than two weeks prior to the day you plan to use the guide services.

 How can I get to the Kumano Kodo, and how long does it take to walk one of its mountain passes?